Ibhassan01/Leet_code_exercises/README.md

-My Leet code solutions will be here
+My Leet code solutions will be here (EASY)